input-output-hk/marlowe-cardano/deploy/README.md

 ## Network
 Information about the IP address and ports of each service is located in /local/network.env of the ssh daemon's container.

-Running `scripts/setup-dev-connection` will query that file and setup ssh port forwarding for chainseekd and all marlowe services.
+Running `scripts/setup-dev-connection` will query that file and setup ssh port forwarding for marlowe-chain-sync and all marlowe services.

 Ssh port forwarding will let you connect to ports bound on your local machine and have the stream forwarded to the service running on the remote machine.
 It will be as if you have all the services running on your local machine.